pfsense/docs/source/releases/2-3-2-new-features-and-changes.rst

 Rules / NAT
 -----------

--  Fixed “PPPoE Clients” placeholder in rules and NAT, and ruleset error when using floating rules specifying PPPoE server.
+-  Fixed "PPPoE Clients" placeholder in rules and NAT, and ruleset error when using floating rules specifying PPPoE server.
    `#6597 <https://redmine.pfsense.org/issues/6597>`__
 -  Fixed failure to load ruleset with URL Table aliases where empty file